 During your free consultation your teeth will be assessed using a set of measurements called the Index of Orthodontic Treatment Need (IOTN).
 Some of the dental problems that typically qualify for NHS treatment include:

 - Protrusion of the teeth in excess of 6mm

 - Abnormal bites that cause problems with eating and drinking

 Borderline cases are also given an aesthetic score to take into account the appearance of the teeth.

 NHS treatment is carried out by our experienced team of specialist orthodontists and orthodontic therapists.
 Appointments are usually only available between 9am and 5pm during term time.

-We are only given a limited amount of NHS funding each year, so if you do qualify for treatment you may have to join a waiting list before your treatment can begin.
+We are only given a limited amount of NHS funding each year, so if you do qualify for treatment please be aware that you may have to join a waiting list before your treatment can begin.

-If you are not suitable for NHS care we can provide self-funded private treatment.
-Private orthodontic care offers a number benefits over NHS treatment, such as more flexible appointment times, no waiting list and a choice of discreet braces.
-You can contact us directly to arrange a private orthodontic consultation – you don’t need to be referred to us by your dentist.
+If you are not suitable for NHS care, we can offer you self-funded private treatment.
+Private orthodontic care varies to NHS treatment, with more flexible appointment times, no waiting list and a choice of discreet braces.
+You can contact us directly to arrange a private orthodontic consultation – and you don’t need to be referred to us by your dentist.

 A selection of our practices also offer Orthodontic Essentials – this private treatment option for Under 18s involves traditional metal braces, for a fixed price of £1795 – a lower price than regular private braces.